-Official results of the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or Cambridge English Language Assessment (Cambridge English: Advance) are required for all international students whose native language is not English.
+Official results of the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or Cambridge English Language Assessment (Cambridge English: Advance) are required for all non-U.S. passport holders whose native language is not English.
 U.S. passport holders living outside of the United States and do not attend a secondary school where English is the main language of instruction are required to take the TOEFL, IELTS, or CAE exams.

 SAT/ACT Test Policy

 Gustavus is committed to evaluating the whole person and recognizes that standardized testing is not always an accurate measurement of a student’s true abilities.
 Therefore, Gustavus is proud to offer a test-optional admission policy.

 International students are encouraged to take the ACT or SAT and request their scores be submitted to Gustavus.
 However, if students have strong grades and have taken a strong college preparatory curriculum, but don’t feel that their standardized test scores reflect their academic ability, students can opt-out of submitting their test scores on their Common Application.

 Secondary High School Transcripts/Grade Report

 All international students are required to submit official high school transcripts (from the past four years of school) for evaluation.
 Transcripts must meet the following criteria in order to be considered for admission: